thh32/IVON/Example/README.md

 # Example

-This example follows the use of DIAMOND and PROKKA to annotate a novel phage genome using IVON.
+This example follows the use of DIAMOND and Prodigal to annotate a novel phage genome using IVON.

 The genome of Ruminococcus flavefaciens 007c was searched using PHASTER (http://phaster.ca/) and identified the genome of an incorporated phage, present in `Ruminococcus_flavefaciens_007c.prophage.1.fasta`.